How do I run for office?

 - Residency in the city or town for twenty-nine days prior to the election.
 (If this date falls on a Saturday, Sunday or other legal holiday, voter registrations that are received on the next business day immediately following the Saturday, Sunday or other legal holiday are deemed to have been timely received for purposes of voting in that election.), and

 - Ability to write one's own name or make his mark unless prevented by physical disability.

 Residents who live within the Sedona city limits and are registered to vote at least 29 days prior to an election.

 If you will be out of town during the ballot mailing period and do not have a forwarding address where your ballot can be sent, you can vote early.
 Contact your County Recorder for early voting locations.
 If you do have an address where your ballot can be sent, contact Yavapai or Coconino County Voter Registration and let them know the address the week before election ballots are mailed.

 Publicity pamphlets are only created during elections that have issues requiring one.

 How do I submit an argument for a publicity pamphlet?

-Bring your argument he Sedona City Clerk's Office, 102 Roadrunner Drive, Sedona, Arizona 86336.
-Each argument, either pro or con, cannot be more than 300 words and may require a deposit of up to $250.
+Bring your argument to the Sedona City Clerk's Office, 102 Roadrunner Drive, Sedona, Arizona 86336.
+Each argument, either pro or con, has a word limit depending on the topic and may require a deposit of up to $250.
 The deadline for submitting arguments is 90 days prior to an election where a publicity pamphlet is required.